The 5 Myths About Obesity That All Parents Should Know

-The United State is home to an increasing number of obese children (and, yes, fat babies).
-This has been described as a public health crisis, but obesity is always a deeply personal issue–wound up, as it almost always is–in issues of self image and worth.
-Plenty has been written and will be written about how children get fat and many parents will confront the issue, but the discussion that precedes and follows recognition isn’t always useful.
-Take all the words about childhood obesity in circulation and render them down; you’re left with a greasy, muddled pool of misinformation.
+The United State is home to an increasing number of children with obesity.
+This has been described as a public health crisis, but obesity is always a deeply personal issue — wound up, as it almost always is, in issues of self-image and worth.
+Plenty has been written and will be written about how children get fat, and many parents will confront the issue, but the discussion that precedes and follows recognition isn’t always useful.
+Take all the words about childhood obesity in circulation and render them down, and you’re left with a greasy, muddled pool of misinformation.

-There’s plenty that people, including pediatricians, get wrong about the growing girth of America’s kids.
-Here are five pervasive myths about fat children that parents should be aware of right now.
+There’s plenty that people, including pediatricians, get wrong about the growing waistlines of America’s kids.
+Here are five pervasive myths about fat children that parents should be aware of.

 Obesity Is Easy to Spot

 It’s not.
 Not for pediatricians and certainly not for parents.
 One could argue that it’s getting slightly harder as overweight children become the norm, but there are still very recognizable signs and understandable standards.

 “The idea that a child looks like his friends is not necessarily reassuring that they are not overweight or obese,” says Dr. Stephen Daniels, Pediatrician-in-Chief at Colorado Children’s Hospital and co-author of the clinical report The Role of the Pediatrician in Primary Prevention of Obesity.
 “That’s why we really recommend using the Body Mass Index (BMI) and percentiles.”